“Following your passion” is often a trip of misguided hope. Instead, the truth is you need curiosity and consistency for success in life.

 Our brain needs its own type of reward, completely different from financial or any other kind of accomplishment.

-Neuroscience explains novelty-seeking reflexes have a substantial impact on the brain’s reward system.
+Neuroscience explains that novelty-seeking reflexes have a substantial impact on the brain’s reward system.
 There are parts of the brain — caudate nucleus and inferior frontal gyrus — responsible for self-reported curiosity.
 Whenever we feel curious, we boost hippocampal activity in the midbrain.

 All these difficult notions mean the same — we have curiosity built into our brains.
 This also means, when we’re driven by curiosity, it can change our behavior patterns and mindset.